How to Choose Mattress Thickness

-Part of choosing the perfect mattress is considering how thick it should be.
-The thickness of your mattress contributes to your comfort level at bedtime.
+Part of choosing the perfect mattress is considering how thick should a mattress be.
+The mattress thickness contributes to your comfort level at bedtime.
 Purchasing a thin mattress may cause premature sagging and contribute to poor sleep.
 It is recommended sleepers choose a bed at least 10 to 14 inches thick.
-However, there are many factors like body type and sleeping position that may require an even thicker mattress.
+However, there are many factors like body type and sleep position that may require an even thicker mattress.

 In this article, we’ll discuss what you should consider when looking for a thick mattress.
 Also, we’ll break down what affects the thickness of your mattress.